Rules for getting actionable customer feedback are straightforward to follow.

 - Without intervention, the unhappy customer will comment online.
 Specifically on social media to vent about the company

 - Worst of all, a delay will mean the business cannot deliver an on-the-spot fix before the customer defects.
-This is the ONLY time where actionable feedback can be delivered
+This is the ONLY time where feedback should be delivered for actionable insights to be obtained

 Invite (not force) customers to give their opinion – and let them answer on their terms: